 Art Special Collections materials are available for use in the library Monday – Thursday 8:30am – 6:30pm and Friday 8:30am – 4:30pm.

-Materials from Art Special Collections are not to be photocopied without prior approval by a librarian.
+Materials from Art Special Collections are not to be photocopied or scanned without prior approval by a librarian.

 Art Special Collections materials may not be taken outside the library, a photo ID is needed to view items.